Protecting our Community, Winter 2020/21

 - If you purchased a Spring Loaded card for Spring 2020, your card will remain valid non-peak* through January 15.
 The spring loaded pass is not valid the following dates: 12/26/2020 - 1/1/2021.

-Ski and snowboard lessons will look a lot different this year, but we are excited about the changes and these solutions will allow us to provide a wonderful learning environment.
-90 minute lessons are available for up to 6 people per family or travel group, and they meet outdoors to minimize contact between the instructor and students.
+Updated 12/29: Ski and snowboard lessons will look a lot different this year, but we've implemented changes to our offerings that will allow us to provide a wonderful learning environment.
+All lessons will meet outdoors to minimize contact between the instructor and students, as well as the time spent in the Base Lodge.

 - Lessons are available for ages 3 and up.
 Young children (ages 3-5) may require an adult chaperone to attend the lesson.
 An example of necessary chaperoning may include but is not limited to an interaction that would normally require close contact, like assisting a young child onto and while riding a chairlift.
-As close contact between non-family or travel group members must be avoided per state guidelines, we appreciate your help and understanding when providing instruction to our younger guests!
 Chaperone requirements will be clarified on an individual basis when making your reservation.

 - In order to adhere to our 2020/21 Lift Riding guidelines and maintain required physical distance between people of different parties, students and instructors will not ride any of our double chairlifts together.

-- Please visit our Snowsports information page for rates and details.
+- Please visit our Snowsports information page for lesson options and details.

 - Every person within a lesson must purchase a lift ticket or a season pass.

-- We are unable to offer our signature Mighty Mites childcare, Mighty Moose childcare with skiing, KidsRule Mountain Camps, Adult Beginner Group lessons, or the Jets, Mighty Mites or Mighty Moose Seasonal Programs this season.
+- We are unable to offer our signature Mighty Mites childcare, Mighty Moose childcare with skiing, KidsRule Mountain Camps, or the Jets, Mighty Mites or Mighty Moose Seasonal Programs this season.

 - Cancellation policies have been relaxed.
 Please contact the Snowsports Desk at 802.824.5522 ext.
 709 to reschedule your lesson if you are unable to visit due to Travel Restrictions, or you are unwell.